-At CMP, we work with homeowners every day to ensure they understand their tax obligations as they relate to owning property.
+At CMP, we work with homeowners daily to ensure they understand their tax obligations related to owning property.
 Continuing reading to learn what you need to know about owning or buying a second home.

 What is Considered a Second Home for Tax Purposes?

 The Internal Revenue Service allows for any home that is not your private residence to be considered a second home.
 The rules vary slightly depending on how you use your second home.
 For example, the second home mortgage interest deduction rules are different if you rent the property out for most of the year than they are if you don't rent it out at all.